algrt-hm/sql-analytics/README.md

 # SQL analytics

-This repo shows analytics using pure SQL only.
+This repo shows analytics using SQL only.

  - The output could be used directly in dashboarding/data viz software such as Tableau
  - There are some advantages to a pure-SQL solution particularly for a smaller organisation; if a view is queried data is from tables that are used operationally, which will always be up to date